 To request reimbursement for a covered service, you need a copy of the detailed claim from your provider.
-You also need to submit an explanation of why you paid for the covered services along with the Member Reimbursement Claim Form posted at ambetterofoklahoma.com under “Member Resources”.
+You also need to submit a copy of the member reimbursement claim form (PDF) at posted at ambetterofoklahoma.com under “Member Resources”.

 Send all the documentation to us at the following address: